Skip to main content

 Creating and funding a wallet

 To deploy and work with the contract, you need a wallet and some tez tokens.
-You can get test tokens for free on the Ghostnet test network:

 1. Install a Tezos-compatible wallet.
 Which wallet you install is up to you and whether you want to install a wallet on your computer, in a browser extension, or as a mobile app.
+For options, see Installing and funding a wallet

 3. From your wallet, get the address of your account, which starts with tz1.
 This is the address that applications use to work with your wallet.